rh-openshift-ansible-better-together/dev-track/README.md

 ### 8.1 MysqlBackup Overview
 If you recall, the operator that we created earlier contains a role called `mysqlbackup`.
 This role is capable of taking both ad-hoc and timed hot, logical backups of the MySQL database.
 The backup is triggered when a `MysqlBackup` CR is created in the project.

 Check out the `mysql-operator/deploy/crds/mysqlbackup/mysqlbackup_cr.yaml` resource and notice its `spec:` stanza.
 Key/value pairs under `spec:` are defined as extra vars to the Ansible role.
-Notice how this CR has an `interval_minutes: 10` defined on its spec.
+Notice how this CR has an `interval_minutes: 0` defined on its spec.
 This passes the `interval_minutes` var to the role, which tells Ansible to take a backup every x number of minutes.
-If you check out `$LAB/mysql-operator/roles/mysqlbackup/defaults/main.yml`, you'll find that the default value for this var is `0`, which means that the backup will not be timed but rather will be a single, ad-hoc backup.
+In this case, the role is configured to interpret 0 interval_minutes as an ad-hoc backup.
+Let's keep the CR the way it is for now.

 For this lab, the `mysqlbackup` role will take each backup on a separate PVC.

-### 8.2 Initiate a Timed Backup
+### 8.2 Initiate an Ad-Hoc Backup
 Let's see this backup role in action!
-We'll use the MysqlBackup spec defined in the given `mysqlbackup_cr.yaml`, which will take a backup of the database every 5 minutes.
+We'll use the MysqlBackup spec defined in the given `mysqlbackup_cr.yaml`, which will take an ad-hoc backup of the database.
 Begin the backup process with:
 ```bash
 oc create -f $LAB/mysql-operator/deploy/crds/mysqlbackup/mysqlbackup_cr.yaml
 ```

-This will create an OpenShift cronjob that is responsible for mounting a brand new PVC every `interval_minutes`.
+This will create an OpenShift cronjob that is responsible for mounting a brand new PVC and using it to back up the database's current state.
 It will keep `max_backups` completed backup PVCs in your project (defined in the `defaults/` of the mysqlbackup role).
-Feel free to observe this process with `oc describe cronjob mysql-backup`, `oc describe mysqlbackup mysqlbackup`, and `oc get pvc`.
-Wait until at least one backup pvc is created, then continue to the next part of the lab.
+Wait until the PVC is created and then continue to the next step.
+You can run `oc get pvc` to determine if the PVC has been created.
+By default, the backup PVC will be called `mysqlbackup`.

 ## 9 Restore the MySQL Database
 Here, we'll try to simulate a disaster recovery scenario in which data is lost from the database and a restore operation must take place.